 Designed by architect E. J. Hess in 1899, the house was first occupied by August and Dorothea Schulz.
 They were members of the Veiled Prophet, as well as rowers out at Creve Coeur Lake.
 It is a beautiful house, sited… Continue Reading

+Update: See the decline of the street in July of 2018 and August of 2020.
 Whoa, things sure have blossomed around here since the last time I photographed the incredibly historic Vulcan Street in Carondelet.
-I fear for the future of these houses; it’s too isolated down this way.
-Update: See the decline of the… Continue Reading
+I fear for the future of… Continue Reading